 All that said, I do have to admit that it’s quite beautiful to look at, as much as I look forward to color.

 Speaking of my mental health, even though this year has been my most difficult bout with SAD yet, I feel like I am finally ready to be healthy—physically healthy, and that has definitely helped my mental health.
 On the days that I go to the gym and run, I feel so much better.
 Changing my diet has improved my ability to deal with the stresses life brings.
 I am calmer when dealing with my children, even though I still feel like I am not myself.

-Conference this past weekend was wonderful, too.
+General Conference this past weekend was wonderful, too.
 Wonderful for my spiritual health, if somewhat painful as I examined my failings and the things I desperately need to improve upon.
 Elder Scott’s talk was particularly poignant for me and I admit to bawling through the majority of it.

-I am so extremely blessed to have a husband as wonderful as The Maestro: who totally supports me and loves me despite my many struggles.
+I am so extremely blessed to have a husband as wonderful as mine: who totally supports me and loves me despite my many struggles.
 I take him for granted too often.
 I cried both because of my gratitude for him, and because I am nothing like the wife Elder Scott describes in his Janine, and yet he loves me so much anyway.
 Oh how I long to be the kind of wife who “with grace and devotion live[s] with full feminine splendor of her righteous womanhood!“